Making Handmade Soap Bars

 The actual process of physically making the soap is quite short.
 Depending on the batch size it can take anything from 1-2 hours as I have to wait for the oils to cool down before I mix everything together.

-How should I care for my soap?
+How should I care for my handmade soap bar?

 Natural handcrafted soaps do need a bit of extra care to ensure that they stay fresh and fragrant for as long as possible.
 It is a good idea not to leave them sitting in water so always use a soap dish with good drainage (the wooden dishes with open slats are perfect).

-How long will my soap last?
+How long will my handmade soap bar last?

 All the ingredients are listed on each individual soap pages but the base recipe for all my soaps includes Coconut oil, Olive oil, Shea butter and Castor oil.

-All my soaps have the same base recipe.
-There is one that is totally unscented and then a further 8 variations that are permanently in the range with different essential oil blends, botanicals or clays added.
+There is a soap bar that is totally unscented and then a further 8 variations that are permanently in the range with different essential oil blends, botanicals or clays added.